 - There’s also a chance that the Spot instance request will still be denied.
 This happens in cases where the Spot price is higher than the bid or spare capacity is insufficient.

-- Spot instances can also take a while to be approved — at times taking several minutes.
+- Spot nodes can also take a while to be approved — at times taking several minutes.

 QDS users can select a maximum bid they are willing to pay for a Spot instance.
 The system then automatically places bids for them, making the process easy to use.
-Qubole Hadoop clusters begin with nodes at On-Demand instances and can be rebalanced automatically by switching On-Demand instances for Spot instances when Spot instance availability is higher.
-It works by identifying On-Demand instances that aren’t busy performing tasks, provisioning Spot instances from AWS, then terminating the previously identified On-Demand instances.
+Qubole Hadoop clusters begin with nodes at On-Demand instances and can be rebalanced automatically by switching On-Demand instances for Spot nodes when Spot availability is higher.
+It works by identifying On-Demand instances that aren’t busy performing tasks, provisioning Spot nodes from AWS, then terminating the previously identified On-Demand instances.

 With this ease of use, Qubole clusters can be used for advanced provisioning strategies.
 Those strategies come in three categories: